technoweenie/technoweenie.github.com/_posts/2011-4-28-my-put-requests-bug-me.markdown

-I've dealt with a lot of API bugs, and I can only think of a single one that had to do with the PUT verb specifically: Browsers can only send GET or PUT requests.
+I've dealt with a lot of API bugs, and I can only think of a single one that had to do with the PUT verb specifically: Browsers can only send GET or POST requests.
 Depending on the server, user agents can work around this by using POST and specifying the "real" verb with a [`_method` parameter](https://github.com/rack/rack/blob/master/lib/rack/methodoverride.rb) or the [`X-HTTP-Method-Override` header](http://code.google.com/apis/gdata/docs/2.0/basics.html).